divekit/divekit-docs/content/en/docs/automated-repo-setup/_index.md

 there are suspicious variable values remaining after variable placeholders have been replaced.
 If for example a learner has to solve an exercise which contains Trucks instead of Cars (see config above) then the solution of this leaner should not contain variable values like "Car", "CarRepository", "setCar" or "setCars".
 In the *originRepositoryConfig* you can define a whitelist of file types which should be included in the warning process.

-Additionally an ignoreList can be configured.
+Additionally an *ignoreList* can be configured.
 If a variable value is contained in one of the defined values inside the ignoreList this specific variable value will not trigger a warning.
+In addition, the *ignoreFileList* can contain filenames which should be completely excluded from the warning process.

 The following json is an example for the discussed configurable options:

 ```json
 {